micha1805/BeCodeChallenges/BeCodeSEO_Challenge_README.md

 ### Nice-to-have features

 - To be able to to use data snippets based on https://schema.org
-- To be able to use a javascript framework in a SEO oriented way (cf routing, inheritance, dynamic headers, componants, state/props etc.)
+- To be able to use a javascript framework in a SEO oriented way (cf routing, inheritance, dynamic headers, components, state/props etc.)